mathworks-ref-arch/matlab-production-server-on-kubernetes/README.md

 > The following sections are only needed for the full [Deployment Steps](#deployment-steps) workflow and can be skipped:
 > - Clone GitHub Repository
 > - Pull Container Images
-> - Upload Container Images to Private Registry
+> - Upload Container Images to Private Registry (recommended for CI/CD workflows)

 ## Deployment Steps
 ### Step 1: Clone GitHub® Repository that Contains Helm Chart